China sends medical aid to Pakistan to combat virus outbreak

 Many of the visiting clerics at the conference returned to their home countries, some of them carrying the coronavirus.
 The first two reported cases in the Gaza Strip attended the three-day gathering in Pakistan, and are now under quarantine in Gaza.
 Other linked cases have emerged elsewhere in the Middle East and Central Asia.

 As of Saturday, the government still had not ordered mosques closed nationwide, instead relying on recommendations to worshippers not to gather for weekly Friday prayers.
-Pakistani officials are reluctant to defy local hardcore Islamic leaders, who can whip up mobs to protest any perceived insults to religion.
-Some of these clerics have even taken to social media urging the faithful to fill the mosques, saying it is their religious obligation.
+Pakistani officials are reluctant to defy local hard-line Islamic leaders, who can whip up mobs to protest any perceived insults to religion.
+Some of these clerics have taken to social media to urge the faithful to fill the mosques, saying it is their religious obligation.

-The southern Sindh province has imposed a wider lockdown, but without closing mosques.
-In the eastern Punjab province, only groceries and pharmacies are open.
+Pakistan's federal health authorities say the outbreak is so far concentrated in Punjab province, with 490 confirmed cases there, and Sindh province, which has 457 confirmed infections.
+Other cases are spread throughout several other regions, including the capital, Islamabad.

+Health authorities in the country's northwestern Khyber Pakhtunkhwa province reported one additional death Saturday, a woman in the district of Dir.
+Ajmal Wazir, a spokesman for the provincial government, said the woman fell sick after returning from a pilgrimage to Saudi Arabia, before dying in a government hospital where she tested positive for the coronavirus.

 Iran's government has faced widespread criticism for not acting faster to contain the virus.
 Only in recent days have authorities ordered nonessential businesses to close and banned travel between cities — long after other nations in the region imposed sweeping lockdowns.